 This anonymisation technique does slow down transactions per second rates somewhat, but still allows Dash to process around 48 TPS, which is 7 times faster than Bitcoin.
 Dash also offers a much more attractive transaction fee, with an average of $0.10 per transaction.

-The highly secureprivate and anonymous nature of Dash could make it a major competitor to Bitcoin as regulatory authorities around the world and within Australia tighten their grip on the explosive cryptocurrency market.
+Why Dash?
+The highly secure, private and anonymous nature of Dash could make it a major competitor to Bitcoin as regulatory authorities around the world and within Australia tighten their grip on the explosive cryptocurrency market.

 Where to Buy DASH: